 But how could anyone build the experience others have gathered over decades in ecommerce?
 In just one year?

 Most couldn’t.
-Many opened online stores but only some actually put the effort and focus into making them really successful.
+Many opened online stores but only few put in the effort and focus into making them really successful.
 Most wares that are sold in store are actually profitable due to the experience the customer is enjoying.
 Simply put, the formula is [price – cost + experience = profit].
-This does not translate really well into a bi-dimensional ecommerce structure that is technically just photos, text, prices and the checkout cart.
+This does not translate really well into a bi-dimensional ecommerce store.
+These stores are pretty dry – technically it’s just photos, text, prices and the checkout cart.

-A new trend appeared – a cross between the now familiar and popular live streaming and the shopping options we are familiar with.
+So a new trend appeared – a cross between the now familiar and popular live streaming and ecommerce features.

 Live Shopping generated almost $240 billion in China in 2020 and is estimated to reach $1 trillion globally by 2023.
 If this happens, this means live shopping will be counted as the fastest growing digital channel in history.

-There are several reasons that make live shopping a reality.
-Among those:
+There are several reasons that make live shopping such a wonder.
+Among those are:

 - We use rich media sites such as the social media platforms that are fun, lively, social and dynamic.
-Most online stores are not.
+Most online stores are not fun at all.
 They’re boring and static.
 I know, the backend and the operations are great.
+Logistics – quite a dream.
 But hey – customers don’t care.
 Live shopping makes the leap into experience land for successful retailers.

 - Live shopping brings authenticity to product sales.
 Any product can be nicely photoshopped but when presented live, there’s a lower chance of having fake advertising selling you products you don’t want.

-I believe live shopping is THE biggest change in retail in the past 80 years, probably even bigger than the ecommerce store.
-What live shopping brings is a fresh, experience based interface to shopping online and connecting people all over the world with products from anywhere in the world.
-So what do you think?
-Is the future of commerce live?
+I believe live shopping is THE biggest change in retail in the past 80 years, probably even bigger than the ecommerce was.
+What live shopping brings is a fresh, social experience to shopping online shopping.
+It’s connecting people all over the world with products from anywhere in the world.